Thor-tech-of-metal/repo-it-notes/my-notes-angular/Observable-Subject.md

 ## Observable & Subject

+Observable: asynchronous stream of data that our components can use.
+Observable is one of the key classes in the RxJS library.
 The way to communicate between components is to use an **Observable and a Subject**  (which is a type of observable).
 There are two methods that we're interested in: **Observable.subscribe() and Subject.next()**.